PubuduJayan/TempleSite/README.md

 # TempleSite
-This is public site for Gangaramaya Temple Kalutara North Sri Lanka.
+This is public site for Gangaramaya Temple Kalutara North Sri Lanka...